msgomez06/RepoRepli/README.md

 ## Instructions

-In the questionnaire, you will be faced with a number of questions for which you will have to judge how well
+In the questionnaire, you will be faced with a number of questions for which you will have to judge the _equivalence_ of an aspect of your study compared to the base study.